 - Butter: Unsalted butter will give the flapjacks that classic buttery flavour and chewy texture.
 Don't swap this for margarine if you can help it- it really does make a difference!

 - Golden syrup: Golden syrup is a staple ingredient in flapjacks.
 It's a thick syrup that you'll usually find near the sugar and honey in supermarkets.
 It comes in squeezy bottles or old-fashioned tins.
+None left?
+Check out these golden syrup swaps for baking.

 - Orange extract: To add the orange flavour.
 You can swap this out for orange zest if you prefer.
 The zest of 1 large orange would be the perfect amount to use.